 Buy low, sell high?
 Easier said than done.
 In the post-mainstream world of Bitcoin with skyrocketing valuations, it’s easy to believe the get-rich-quick ship has sailed.
 Well, it has.
 But that’s okay when thinking long-term.

 Could this be the height of the market in the short-term?
 Quite possibly.
 But considering the real potential for adoption and use at critical mass, Bitcoin has barely scratched the surface.

 With this in mind, I believe embracing a disciplined approach for long-term profits is necessary for entry into the cryptocurrency market.

-Instead of buying in with a lump sum at today’s valuation, I schedule small, consistent investments each week or month despite its valuation at the time.
-Whether it’s $25, $50, $100, or $1000, these weekly or monthly investments help to defray the short term losses (and possibly gains).
+Instead of buying in with a lump sum at today’s price, I schedule small, consistent investments each week or month despite its valuation at the time.
+Whether it’s $25, $50, $100, or $1000, these weekly or monthly investments help to defray the short-term losses (and possibly short-term gains).
 But long-term, the real-world usage of cryptocurrencies will increase, and so will their value.

 Eyes on the Prize